e-picas/markdown-extended/docs/Syntax.md

 ## Abbreviations

-An abbreviation:
+An abbreviation is written like a reference, anywhere in the document, with a leading sterisk:

     *[HTML]: Hyper Text Markup Language

-Example: A text whit HTML expression.
+Example: A text with HTML expression.

 *[HTML]: Hyper Text Markup Language